tgross/devopsdaysmsp2018/content/_index.md

 ```

 {{% note %}}
-we need to take responsibility for quality proportional to the risks involved with the software. this is obvious in self-driving cars
+we need to take responsibility for quality proportional to the risks involved with the software. certainly this is obvious in directly-life-impacting software like self-driving cars. we need to be part of the chain of safety around these systems.
+{{% /note %}}

+---

+# secure boot &
+# secure introduction

+{{% note %}}
+we need to take responsibility for having deep understanding of how the security of our systems are bootstrapped. in the case of IoT this means ensuring that your organization has the PKI infrastructure is in place to sign the bootloader and OS. in the case of backend services this means ensuring that interservice communication is secured by TLS bootstrapped by secret stores like Hashicorp Vault.
 {{% /note %}}

 ---